 The 'Take Charge' programme is undertaken in the home and involves one or two hour-long sessions with a trained facilitator.
 The 'talking therapy' sessions encourage people recovering from stroke to focus on what, and who, is most important to them in order to best plan their own rehabilitation.
 Each participant, not the facilitator, lead their recovery process, offering autonomy, harnessing self-motivation, and supporting connectedness with others.
 The TaCAS Study builds on significant findings from The Māori and Pacific Stroke Study (MaPSS), a landmark MRINZ trial published in 2012, co-led in New Zealand by Dr Matire Harwood and Dr McNaughton.
 In this unique world-first trial all participants, and the researchers who delivered the study interventions, were Māori and Pasifika.

 The first three pages of Take Charge are included here to show you how it works.
-If you want further information, contact one of our Community Stroke Navigators by calling 0800 78 76 53 or emailing help@stroke.org.nz.
+If you want further information, contact a Community Stroke Advisor.